Sonic the Hedgehog 2 (film): Plot

 Tom saves Sonic and Tails from an avalanche by using a ring to teleport them to the wedding.
 Rachel's fiancé Randall and his wedding guests reveal themselves as undercover agents of the Guardian Units of Nations (G.U.N.), having set the wedding up to capture Sonic and Tails; they also arrest Tom when he tries to stop them.
 The trio are saved by Maddie and a vengeful Rachel, who reconciles with Randall after he confirms that his feelings for her are real.
 Meanwhile, Knuckles and Robotnik find an underwater temple containing the Master Emerald.

 Blaming himself for Tails' injuries, Sonic decides to face Knuckles and Robotnik alone and goes to the temple, where he fights Knuckles to keep him from taking the Master Emerald.
 Robotnik exploits the distraction and seizes the emerald, which collapses the temple, sinking it into the water.
 No longer needing Knuckles, Robotnik betrays him and leaves both him and Sonic behind.
 Teaming up after rescuing one another from the flood, Sonic and Knuckles manage to escape just as a recovered Tails rescues them in a biplane.

 In Green Hills, Robotnik uses his new abilities from the emerald to create a giant robot resembling himself.
 Sonic, Tails, and Knuckles work together to fight the robot and its accompanying drones and reclaim the Master Emerald.
 The emerald shatters in Sonic's hands, splitting into the seven Chaos Emeralds.
 Tom and Maddie save Sonic, who inadvertently uses the Chaos Emeralds to transform into Super Sonic.
 He fights and destroys the robot, allowing Robotnik to collapse with it, before dispersing the Emeralds and reverting to normal.
-Knuckles fixes the Master Emerald from the remaining shards before making a pact with Sonic and Tails to protect it from evil together.
-They start an idyllic life with the Wachowskis.
+Knuckles fixes the Master Emerald from the remaining shards before making a pact with Sonic and Tails to protect it from evil together, and they start an idyllic life with the Wachowskis.